Wellness Wednesday :: Seasonal Practices for Spring

 In the Chinese medicine system, this is the time of the wood element – it’s a time to find clarity about our direction and vision.
 A time when we can invite more creativity into our lives, and a time we can release stuck emotional patterns.

-In the Ayurvedic system, this is Kapha time which is a combination of water and earth.
-We’ve been moving slower over the winter and maybe eating heavier foods.
+In the Ayurvedic system, this is Kapha time, which is a combination of water and earth.
+We’ve been moving more slowly over the winter and maybe eating heavier foods.
 Now, with the arrival of longer or warmer days, we have the opportunity to shed the layers of winter and invite more movement and lightness.

-Spring is definitely a great time to do some sort of cleanse.
-This time of year, what we call “Ama” or “damp” accumulates in the body as a form of stagnation.
-It often shows up as excess mucus, candida yeast symptoms, fatigue, digestive difficulty, or seasonal allergies.
+Spring is definitely a great time to do a cleanse.
+At this time of year, what we call “Ama,” or “damp,” accumulates in the body as a form of stagnation.
+It often presents as excess mucus, candida yeast symptoms, fatigue, digestive difficulties, or seasonal allergies.

-To clear excess heaviness this time of year there’s a whole range of cleansing options available to you.
-You can focus on eliminating heavier more congesting foods like bread products, dairy, and sugar.
-And instead focus on adding bitter greens like beet greens, romaine, and kale, and add more sprouts, and pungent flavoured foods like radishes.
+To clear excess heaviness this time of year, there’s a whole range of cleansing options available to you.
+You can focus on eliminating heavier, more congesting foods like bread products, dairy, and sugar.
+And instead, focus on adding bitter greens like beet greens, romaine, and kale, more sprouts, and pungent-flavoured foods like radishes.

 You could also do a short green juice fast.
 Feel free to check out this post for more juicing resources.